-The Subscription Price on any Dealing Day will be the price per Unit ascertained by dividing the Net Asset Value of the sub-fund as at the Valuation Point in respect of the relevant Dealing Day by the number of Units of that sub-fund then in issue and rounded to 2 decimal places (0.005 and above being rounded up; below 0.005 being rounded down) or in such manner and to such other number of decimal places as may from time to time be determined by the Manager after consulting the Trustee.
-Any rounding adjustment will be retained by the relevant sub-fund.
-The Subscription Price will be calculated and quoted in the Base Currency of the sub-fund.
+The Subscription Price on any Dealing Day will be the price per Unit ascertained by dividing the Net Asset Value of the relevant class as at the Valuation Point in respect of the relevant Dealing Day by the number of Units of that class then in issue and rounded to 2 decimal places (0.005 and above being rounded up; below 0.005 being rounded down) or in such manner and to such other number of decimal places as may from time to time be determined by the Manager after consulting the Trustee, as specified in the relevant Appendix.
+Any rounding adjustment will be retained by the relevant class.
+The Subscription Price will be calculated and quoted in the reference currency of the relevant class.

 In determining the Subscription Price, the Manager is entitled to add an amount it considers represents an appropriate provision for extraordinary transactional fees or expenses, including stamp duty, other taxes, brokerage, bank charges, transfer fees and registration fees, which are likely to be incurred in investing a sum equal to the application monies and issuing the relevant Units or the remittance of money to the Trustee.
-Any such additional amount will be paid to the Trustee and will form part of the assets of the relevant sub-fund.
+Any such additional amount will be paid to the Trustee and will form part of the assets of the relevant class.